 Emirates says that they also change their menu monthly.

-The company’s dedication to serving fine vegan meals has not gone unnoticed by vegan travelers as they voted Emirates best for vegan meals in a Vegan News Poll released last month.
+The company’s dedication to serving fine vegan meals has not gone unnoticed by vegan travelers as they voted Emirates best for vegan meals in a Vegan World News Poll released last month.

 Despite the significant increase, vegan meals account for only a small fraction of the 110 million meals served on Emirates flights each year.